EMDR Therapy in Columbus, Ohio

 What Therapies can EMDR Integrate With?

-EMDR Therapy in Columbus, Ohio
+EMDR Therapy in Columbus, Ohio and Cincinnati, Ohio

 If you would like more information about eye movement reprocessing and desensitization (EMDR), please contact Columbus Therapy & Hypnosis at 614-245-5119, or contact us via the website.
 We offer individual, couple, and family therapy sessions in our office conveniently located in Columbus, Ohio.